ragsagar/resume/ragsagar.rst

 Experience
 ----------
-Django/Python Developer   Mquotient, Pune   (June 2012 - February 2013)
+Software Engineer - Mquotient, Pune   (June 2012 - February 2013)
+    Developed custom authentication and object level unix like authorization system for django with mongoengine(ORM for MongoDB).
+    Implemented RESTful apis using a custom api engine based on tastypie.
+    Helped implementing document(row in rdbms) level multitenancy by providing a centralized function for all queries.

+Systems Developer - Deam Investments LLC, Dubai (March 2013 - Present)
+    Developed an enterprise level HRMS(Humar Resource Management System) app from scratch using Django and integrated it with the legacy systems.
+    Developed production life cycle automation app.

 Computer Skills
 ---------------
-* Extensive knowledge in Python.
+* Good knowledge in Python.
-* Extensive knowledge in Django web framework.
+* Good knowledge in Django web framework
+* Experience working with frontend libs like AngularJS and Jquery implementing dynamic frontend interfaces and single pages apps.
+* Experience working with document oriented database MongoDB and relational database postgresql.
+* Experience in using Git version control system.
+* Experience in managing ec2 and vpc servers in AWS.
+* Experience in automating deployment using fabric and git
+* Experience in using Document oriented database MongoDB and postgresql.
+* Have given code contributions/bug fixes to popular django apps like django-braces, kitsune, delicius-cake etc.
 * Knowledge in django apps like tastypie, crispy forms, mongoengine etc.
-* Knowledge in automating deployment using fabric.
-* Extensive knowledge in Git Source Code Management.
-* Knowledge in Document oriented database MongoDB
-* Knowledge in angular.js
-* Knowledge in golang.
-* Knowledge in using Vim and Emacs (I like both).
+* Good knowledge in Gnu/Linux and using shell.
+* Good with vim text editor.
+Uses it for all development and text editing purposes.

 Awards
 ------